ClayCampaigne/pyDR/README.md

 Python package for simulating behavior and quantifying welfare effects of electricity consumers facing various dynamic pricing schemes.
 This package is the basis for the results reported in:

 *C. Campaigne, M. Balandat and L. Ratliff: Welfare Effects of Dynamic Electricity Pricing.
-In preparation.*
+Working Paper.*

 ### Requirements / Dependencies:
 * gurobipy (+ GUROBI with valid license)